GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 ## Q&A
 #### 1. What should I do if the Apple logo is displayed abnormally when booting?
    There are two ways to solve this problem.<br>
-   Method 1: Fill in the correct display resolution at UEFI > Output > Resolution in `/EFI/OC/Config.plist`;<br>
+   Method 1: Fill in the correct display resolution at UEFI > Output > Resolution in the Config.plist;<br>
-   Method 2: Set BIOS "STTINGS\Startup\Full Screen Logo" to [Enable], and confirm that UEFI > Output > Resolution in Config.plist is Max.<br>
+   Method 2: Set BIOS "STTINGS\Startup\Full Screen Logo" to [Enable], and confirm that UEFI > Output > Resolution in the Config.plist is Max.<br>
    You can choose one of the two methods.
 If you use them at the same time, the display of the boot logo will still be abnormal.
 Originally, the second method is recommended, but after repeated testing, if enabled "Windows 10 WHQL Support" in the BIOS, the second method may The Apple logo is lost when booting, please test and choose your favorite method.<br>
    **P.S.** At present, OC already supports automatic detection of HiDPI.
-If you use a 2K and below display that cannot turn on HiDPI and the display does not appear normally when powering on, please try setting the configuration file UEFI > Output > UIScale to `01`。
+If you use a 2K and below display that cannot turn on HiDPI and the display does not appear normally when powering on, please try setting UEFI > Output > UIScale to `01` in the Config.plist.
 #### 2. What should I do if the computer cannot sleep normally?
    The known situation is that ~~bugOS~~macOS 10.15 to 10.15.7 (including supplementary updates) have sleep-related bugs, and you need to turn on the "Enable Power Nap" option in Energy Saver to enter sleep normally.<br>
    In general, systems updated to macOS 11 Big Sur and macOS 12 Monterey can go to sleep normally with the "Enable Power Nap" option turned off.